What is an API?

 Luckily, there are a few simple things you can look out for that don’t require a breadth of technical knowledge to understand.

-Asking these simple questions will ensure that your software can exchange information well and that your IT colleagues will be happy.
+Asking the following questions will ensure that your software can exchange information well and that your IT colleagues will be happy.

 Is there good documentation for the API?